Lincoln Highway Nitty Gritty 2019

-The event went through a a redesign and name change last year, and is now known as the Lincoln Highway Nitty Gritty.
+The event is now known as the Lincoln Highway Nitty Gritty.
 There is a focus on vintage, agricultural, repurposed, industrial, primitive, and retro pieces, as well as traditional collectibles and antiques.

 The event remains popular with the antique-buying public because of its Uptown location on a hill that allows the festival to go on rain or shine.
 And the festival’s location right in front of Mount Vernon’s air-conditioned shops and restaurants, including multiple antique shops, offers a comfortable retreat from the outdoor, open-air festival.

 As always the event is free and open to the public with indoor antique stores, free parking, and plenty of cool inside dining available.

 - 1:00pm – 3:30pm: James Kennedy & Friends